xaanya/devops24/examinations/15/README.md

 the hardware and the kernel on a machine (virtual or not).

 Start by running the Prometheus server and a Node Exporter in containers on your Ansible controller (the you're running Ansible playbooks from).
+This can be accomplished with the [prometheus.yml](prometheus.yml) playbook.

 You may need to install [podman](https://podman.io/docs/installation) first.